MEDICAL ADVISORS

 A tenured Professor and Stiefel endowed Chair of Medical Dermatology at the Dr Phillip Frost Department of Dermatology at the Miller School of Medicine at University of Miami.
 He is the Director of the Miami Itch Center, which focuses on chronic itch as a disease state.
 The center serves as an institutional hub for patient-focused care, research collaborations and interactions among investigative dermatologists, neuro- and other bio-medical scientists.
 Prior to joining the faculty of University of Miami, Dr. Yosipovitch was the Founding Chair of the Department of Dermatology at Temple University and directed the first translational, clinical and research center dedicated to the study of chronic itch in the US.
 He has published more than 550 articles in books and peer reviewed journals and has edited 5 books.
 He is the founder and past President of the International Forum for the Study of Itch and a member of its board.
 He served as Chairman of the Scientific Board of the National Eczema Association and a member of the Scientific Board of The National Psoriasis Foundation and The International Eczema Council.
 In addition, he received the Marion B. Sulzberger lectureship award, at the 2016 AAD meeting for his work on itch, as well as many other prestigious awards.
 Dr. Yosipovitch treats a variety of chronic itch conditions, including itch without rash, neuropathic itch, and itch associated with systemic diseases.
 He treats patients from all over the US.

-Professor Edel O’Toole, MB, PhD, FRCP
+Professor Edel O’Toole, MD, PhD, FRCP

 Professor of Molecular Dermatology and Centre Lead, Centre for Cell Biology and Cutaneous Research, Barts and the London School of Medicine and Dentistry, Queen Mary, University of London and Honorary Consultant Dermatologist, Royal London Hospital, London, UK.